SITEMAP UPDATES ABOUT

 • The process mean is called a parameter and is represented by μ (by convention parameters are represented by Greek letters).

 The sample mean is not a perfect estimate of the process mean.
-If we take a number of samples we will find that the mean varies from sample to sample, although the variation in the sample means is less than the individual vial to vial variation.
+If we take a number of samples from the filling machine we will find that the mean varies from sample to sample, although the variation in the sample means is less than the individual vial to vial variation.

 The larger the sample, the more reliable the estimate.
 We can never know the exact value of the process mean, although we can estimate it to any required accuracy by taking a sufficiently large sample.